 Importance of a C-wire

-Contemporary wireless thermostats need a lot more power compared to the traditional thermostats.
+Contemporary wireless thermostats need a lot more power compared to traditional thermostats.
 Maintaining a wireless connection to an automation hub or a router is something that the traditional thermostats never needed.

 Trying to keep a wireless network connection will drain AA or AAA batteries in a short time.